Linear Kelvin Wave Predictions in the $z\to 0$ Limit

-Figure~\ref{fig:delta_phase} shows the error of the point-source wavelike integral using this partitioning method.
-The error envelope is insensitive to $\vec x$, handling the transverse and diverging wave ridge merge as $y\to \pm x/\sqrt{8}$ and the energy growth as $z\to 0$ gracefully.
-The partition half-width $\Delta g$ is the primary numerical parameter of the approach, encoding a tradeoff between the number of oscillations integrated along the real line and the exponential decay along the contours.
-If the contour starts too close to a stationary point (small $\Delta g$), the phase is slowly varying and the integrand decays slowly in the complex plane, requiring more Gauss-Laguerre points for accuracy.
+Figure~\ref{fig:delta_phase} shows the error of the point-source wavelike integral using this partitioned quadrature method.
+The error envelope is insensitive to $\vec x$, handling the wave caustic and the energy growth as $z\to 0$ gracefully.
+The partition half-width $\Delta g$ is the primary numerical parameter of the approach, encoding a tradeoff between the number of oscillations along the real line and the exponential decay along the contours.
+If the contour starts too close to a stationary point (small $\Delta g$), the phase is slowly varying and the integrand decays slowly in the complex plane.
 Conversely, large $\Delta g$ ensures rapid decay and efficient contour quadrature, but increases the oscillations in the real-axis intervals, making them more expensive to integrate.
-The number of Gauss-Laguerre points $N$, is a secondary parameter: increasing $N$ increases the error decay rate but also increases the length of the contours and computational expense.
+The number of Gauss-Laguerre points $N$, is a secondary parameter: increasing $N$ increases the error decay rate, but this is only significant when $\Delta g$ is large, and it increases the length of the contours and computational expense.
 Herein, we set $\Delta g \approx 2\pi$ and $N=4$, producing maximum errors around $10^{-6}$ with minimal computational cost.